zacharesmer/DEF-CON-32-Badge/Contributing.md

 `async def exit(self)`

-Basically just stop the main loop of the program.
+Stop the main loop of the program so it can fall through and do whatever cleanup it needs to do.
 This is called by the menu to stop a program.

+### Lifecycle
 When a program is selected to run in the menu:
 - Menu removes the irqs from its buttons
 - The program is constructed
-- Its run() method is scheduled using asyncio, and then the menu awaits its return
+- Program's run() method is scheduled using asyncio, and then the menu awaits its return

 When a program is closed by pressing the select button to go back to the menu:
 - The program's exit() method is run
 - The menu's await gets fulfilled, and it removes the reference to the program so it can be garbage collected (eventually)

 ## Async
+The graphics can optionally run entirely off-CPU, because the screen and neopixels refresh using DMA and PIO.
+That is disabled in the menu programs because it leads to screen flickering and tearing.
+If you want absolute maximum framerate even when you're blocking the CPU, look at paint.py to see how to set up the DMA loop and refresh the screen continuously without CPU involvement.

-The graphics run entirely off-CPU because the screen and neopixels refresh using DMA and PIO.
-Main loops in programs should still depend on a semaphore or some kind of signal triggered by `exit`, and any loops that you don't want to fully block the CPU should include `await asyncio.sleep()`.
+Main loops in programs should depend on a semaphore or some kind of signal triggered by awaiting `exit`, and any loops that you don't want to fully block the CPU should include `await asyncio.sleep()`.